MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/implement-driver-entry-for-a-usb-driver--umdf-.md

 The purpose of each module is described here:

-- Application—a user-mode process that issues I/O requests to communicate with the USB device.
+- Application — a user-mode process that issues I/O requests to communicate with the USB device.
-- I/O Manager—a Windows component that creates I/O request packets (IRPs) to represent the received application requests, and forwards them to the top of the kernel-mode device stack for the target device.
+- I/O Manager — a Windows component that creates I/O request packets (IRPs) to represent the received application requests, and forwards them to the top of the kernel-mode device stack for the target device.
-- Reflector—a Microsoft-provided kernel-mode driver installed at the top of the kernel-mode device stack (WUDFRd.sys).
+- Reflector — a Microsoft-provided kernel-mode driver installed at the top of the kernel-mode device stack (WUDFRd.sys).
 The reflector redirects IRPs received from the I/O manager to the client driver host process.
 Upon receiving the request, the framework and the client driver handle the request.
-- Host process —the process in which the user-mode driver runs (Wudfhost.exe).
+- Host process — the process in which the user-mode driver runs (Wudfhost.exe).
 It also hosts the framework and the I/O dispatcher.
-- Client driver—the user-mode function driver for the USB device.
+- Client driver — the user-mode function driver for the USB device.
-- UMDF—the framework module that handles most interactions with Windows on the behalf of the client driver.
+- UMDF — the framework module that handles most interactions with Windows on the behalf of the client driver.
 It exposes the user-mode device driver interfaces (DDIs) that the client driver can use to perform common driver tasks.
 - Dispatcher—mechanism that runs in the host process; determines how to forward a request to the kernel mode after it has been processed by user-mode drivers and has reached the bottom of the user-mode stack.
 In the illustration, the dispatcher forwards the request to the user-mode DLL, Winusb.dll.
-- Winusb.dll—a Microsoft-provided user-mode DLL that exposes [WinUSB Functions](using-winusb-api-to-communicate-with-a-usb-device.md) that simplify the communication process between the client driver and WinUSB (Winusb.sys, loaded in kernel mode).
+- Winusb.dll — a Microsoft-provided user-mode DLL that exposes [WinUSB Functions](using-winusb-api-to-communicate-with-a-usb-device.md) that simplify the communication process between the client driver and WinUSB (Winusb.sys, loaded in kernel mode).
-- Winusb.sys—a Microsoft-provided driver that is required by all UMDF client drivers for USB devices.
+- Winusb.sys — a Microsoft-provided driver that is required by all UMDF client drivers for USB devices.
 The driver must be installed below the reflector and acts as the gateway to the USB driver stack in the kernel-mode.
 For more information, see [WinUSB](winusb.md).
-- USB driver stack—a set of drivers, provided by Microsoft, that handle protocol-level communication with the USB device.
+- USB driver stack — a set of drivers, provided by Microsoft, that handle protocol-level communication with the USB device.
 For more information, see [USB host-side drivers in Windows](usb-3-0-driver-stack-architecture.md).

 Whenever an application makes a request for the USB driver stack, the Windows I/O manager sends the request to the reflector, which directs it to client driver in user mode.
 The client driver handles the request by calling specific UMDF methods, which internally call [WinUSB Functions](using-winusb-api-to-communicate-with-a-usb-device.md) to send the request to WinUSB.
 Upon receiving the request, WinUSB either processes the request or forwards it to the USB driver stack.